-Starting at the San Juan Lookout, the trail starts with a couple miles of easier terrain and eventually crosses San Juan Rd.
+Starting at San Juan Lookout, the trail starts with a couple miles of easier terrain and eventually crosses San Juan Road.

 National then takes you over Telegraph Pass and up to the Buena Vista Lookout.
 From the Buena Vista Lookout to the end of National at the east end, it gets rockier with bigger obstacles to navigate.
 Be careful of mountain bikers as they use this section of the trail frequently.

 that you can take down to the Pima Canyon Parking Area.